satellite-image-deep-learning/techniques/README.md

 * [imageResolution](https://github.com/geojames/imageResolution) -> Simple spatial resolution calculator for nadir & oblique aerial imagery
 * [Spectral-Clustering](https://github.com/zhangyk8/Spectral-Clustering) -> normalized and unnormalized spectral clustering algorithms
 * [Fogpy](https://github.com/pytroll/fogpy) -> nowcasting of fog and low stratus clouds
+* [orthorectification](https://github.com/mpfaffenberger/orthorectification) -> Orthorectification in Python.
+Note that all of this functionality already exists in libraries like GDAL and others.
+The goal of this codebase was to present and deep dive into these subroutines.

 ## Julia language
 [Julia](https://julialang.org/) looks and feels a lot like Python, but can be much faster.
 Julia can call Python, C, and Fortran libraries and is capabale of C/Fortran speeds.
 Julia can be used in the familiar Jupyterlab notebook environment